 Legal Obligations:

-To comply with laws and regulations, businesses need to ensure that their employees are well-versed in the rules and regulations governing their industry.
-Ignorance of these laws is not a valid excuse in the eyes of the law.
+To adhere to laws and regulations, businesses have to see to it that their employees are familiar with the rules which pertain to their industry.
+Breaking of these laws is not excused by the court when put forward as a defense.

 Risk Mitigation: